Post-pandemic Employability: Filling the Digital Upskilling Gap

 According to PwC, these capabilities center around digital and data.

 “What we’re not saying is that everybody needs to be a data scientist.
 But what we are saying is that actually, in order to survive – not thrive, but just survive – in the future of work, you really need to understand the implications that technology has.
 And you need to be able to work with technology in a way to make it more meaningful.”

 Carol Stubbings, Global Joint Leader, People and Organisation Partner, PwC UK

-The concern now is that people may not have access to opportunities they need to improve their digital capacity and understanding.
+The concern now is that people may not have access to the opportunities they need to improve their digital capacity and understanding.
 This could see swathes of workers left behind on the wrong side of the digital divide.

 While Deloitte found a growing number of executives accept it is their responsibility to develop their workforces, of employees surveyed by PwC, only 28% said their employers are giving them digital upskilling opportunities.